When Thin Lizzy’s Uneven ‘Johnny the Fox’ Followed a Breakthrough

-With the release of their sixth album, Jailbreak, in March 1976, Thin Lizzy finally had their breakthrough moment in the U.S. New fans pushed songs like "The Boys Are Back in Town" and the title track onto the airwaves, and the tracks would remain among the biggest of the band’s career.
+Thin Lizzy finally had their breakthrough moment in the U.S. with the release of their sixth album, Jailbreak, in March 1976.
+New fans pushed songs like "The Boys Are Back in Town" and the title track onto the airwaves, and the tracks would remain among the biggest of their career.

-The group wasted no time making a follow-up.
-As Jailbreak flew off record-store shelves, Thin Lizzy were all set to tour the States with Rainbow, but singer, bassist and songwriter Phil Lynott's health problems put the brakes on what could have been the band’s most successful tour.
+The group wasted no time making a follow up.
+As Jailbreak flew off record-store shelves, Thin Lizzy were all set to tour the States with Rainbow, but singer, bassist and songwriter Phil Lynott's health problems put the brakes on what could have been their most successful tour.
 He wound up in the hospital with hepatitis.
-During the downtime, he wrote many of the songs that ended up on Johnny the Fox, which the band started to record during the summer of 1976.
+During the downtime, he wrote many of the songs that ended up on Johnny the Fox, which Thin Lizzy started to record during the summer of 1976.

 With producer John Alcock back behind the boards, Lynott – along with drummer Brian Downey and guitarists Scott Gorham and Brian Robertson – recorded the 10 tracks that would make up the album released on Oct.
 16, 1976.
 They more or less followed the template set in place on Jailbreak, with Lynott's songwriting traveling the same working-class narrative path he had taken on the band's breakthrough LP.